gs-yoon/gs-yoon.github.io/_posts/2013-05-05-introducing.md

   <p class="smallText">
     The goal is to design autonomous model car.
   First, I made some image filtering and lane detecting algorithms for lane detection.
-  The agorithm is consist of emphasizing features and finding minimum/maximum points to determine lane Second, I made a control algorithm using Stanely Method for lane tracking.
+  The agorithm is consist of emphasizing features and finding minimum/maximum points to determine lane.
+  Second, I made a control algorithm using Stanely Method for lane tracking.
   I received a prize for successful accomplishment.
   </p>